Featuring Magnascent (Nascent) Iodine

 Magnascent Iodine Dosing

+Start with a lose dose of Magnascent Iodine of only 1 to 3 drops daily.
 Don’t be in a hurry to increase your iodine dosing.
 Iodine can dramatically change how cells intake nutrients and expel toxins, so you can create a cleansing crisis if you increase your dose quickly.

 One to three drops a day is the label recommendation for Iodine maintenance for most people because most people use up between 1 to 1.5 mg of Iodine each day.
+Each drop of our 2% Magnascent Iodine contains .4 mg of Iodine.

 Going from an iodine deficient state (which is the case for most people) to a state of having optimal levels of iodine in the body requires much more iodine to be consumed.

 For most people, an increased rate of detoxification causes no problems, but, for some people, a rapid change in how many toxins are leaving cells and entering the blood stream is very uncomfortable, especially if their elimination pathways are sluggish, or they are extremely toxic.
 Hence the suggestion we make is to start at a very low dose, and increase from there, always staying in your comfort zone.
-Maximum doses can be as high as 60 drops per day in divided doses (but, again start from a lower amount and work up).
+Maximum doses can be as high as 60 drops per day (in severely deficient situations) in divided doses (but, again start from a lower amount and work up).

 How Much Iodine Does One Need